 We are working to better understand the nature of human rights risks, including forced labor, across other supply chains we rely on as a business and to identify how we can play the most appropriate role in driving change.
-For example, we catalyzed and supported an industry-wide training on ethical recruitment in Mexico reaching 20 leading mills, growers associations and peer companies, in addition to work underway to deepen the capabilities of sugarcane suppliers to Mars in that region to monitor, address and prevent a range of human rights risks in their supply sheds.
+In 2021, we refreshed our risk analysis of key origins and raw materials.